What is a good average credit score for my age in the UK?

 • TransUnion score between 0-710.
 The overall UK average is 573**.

-Your credit score with all CRAs are categorised in brackets like “poor”, “fair”, “good” and “excellent”.
-While the scoring systems for each CRA are different, they all use similar data to calculate your credit score.
-So you are likely to fall into similar categories in each one regardless of your different scores.
+Your rating with all CRAs are categorised in brackets like “poor”, “fair”, “good” and “excellent”.
+While the scoring systems for each CRA are different, they all use similar data to calculate your score.
+So you are likely to fall into similar categories in each one regardless of the different numbers.

 **At the time of researching this article in Dec 2022, we are sourcing data from Experian PLC, ClearScore, and MoneySuperMarket from the publications in 2021 or later.